The Logo and Seal of the Freie Universität BerlinFreie Universität Berlin

 Please note that you need references and need to contact referees in advance before applying!

-The web portal will send a mail to both of your referees after you have provided us with their contact details, and referees will upload their letters themselves.
-Please make sure to contact them before January, as referees will also need time, at least a month, to write a reference.
+The web portal will send a mail to both of your referees after you have finished your application at the portal, and referees will upload their letters themselves.

 Applications to GEAS will be submitted online via the internet portal by Dahlem Research School.